Iron-Wolf/Docker-conf/README.md

 # --follow is like tail -f
 # container id/name can be added at the end of the command
 docker-compose logs --follow

+# Log into a container
+docker exec -it <container> bash
 ```